VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

     - A text input fields in which the user is required to enter their name in order to submit the form.
     - An email input field in which the user is required to enter their email address in order to submit the form.
     - A telephone input for the user to enter their telephone number.
-    - A drop down input for the user to select an option for what type of event they require a cake for if applicable.
+    - A dropdown input for the user to select an option for what type of event they require a cake for if applicable.
     - A date input field for the user to enter a date they would require a cake.
     - A text area input field in which the user is required to enter their message to the bakery in order to submit the form.
     - The user submits the form using the submit button located under the message input field.